-U.S. hotspots grow as virus cases surpass 620,000 globally
+U.S. hotspots grow as virus cases surpass 640,000 globally

 “At this time, the trajectory of Detroit is unfortunately even more steep than that of New York,” said Dr. Teena Chopra, the medical director of infection prevention and hospital epidemiology at the Detroit Medical Center.

-“This is off the charts.”
+“This is off the charts,” she said.

 Chopra, who has worked in Detroit for more than 15 years, said many patients have ailments like asthma, heart disease, diabetes and hypertension.
 She also acknowledged that in Detroit, one of the nation’s largest African American cities, there is a distrust among some in the community of the medical system and government due to systemic racism.

-“In Detroit, we are seeing a lot of patients that are presenting to us with severe disease, rather than minor disease,” said Chopra, who worried it will be hit with a “tsunami” of patients.
+“In Detroit, we are seeing a lot of patients that are presenting to us with severe disease, rather than minor disease,” said Chopra, who worried about a “tsunami” of patients.

+Louisiana has surpassed 2,700 infections, with 119 residents dead from COVID-19 — an increase of 36 fatalities from a day earlier, according to the health department.
+Gov. John Bel Edwards said Louisiana has the third-highest rate of cases per capita and the second-highest death rate per capita, with the region on track to run out of ventilators by the first week of April.

+Officials urged residents and businesses to donate protective gear such as masks, gloves and face shields at New Orleans’ fire stations.

+Florida Gov. Ron DeSantis worried that people would flee New Orleans, and he ordered anyone arriving from Louisiana to self-quarantine.
+He said the Florida Highway Patrol and sheriff’s deputies will set up checkpoints to screen cars from Louisiana.

+Cases in Chicago and suburban Cook County accounted for about three-quarters of Illinois’ 3,026 total as of Friday.
+Chicago Mayor Lori Lightfoot closed popular lakeshore parks Thursday after people failed to practice social distancing, despite a statewide shelter-at-home order.

-President Donald Trump approved a major disaster declaration for Michigan, providing additional money to address the outbreak.
-He also has done the same for such states as New York, Louisiana and Illinois.
+Trump approved a major disaster declaration for Michigan, providing money for the outbreak.
+He also has done the same for New York, Louisiana and Illinois.

+The governor of Kansas also issued a stay-at-home order to begin Monday, as the virus takes hold in more rural areas, where doctors worry about the lack of ICU beds.

-The virus already is straining health systems in Italy, Spain and France.
-Lockdowns of varying severity have been introduced across Europe, nearly emptying streets in normally bustling cities, including Paris where drone photos showed landmarks eerily deserted.
+The virus is straining health systems in Italy, Spain and France.
+Lockdowns of varying severity have been introduced across Europe, nearly emptying streets in normally bustling cities.

-German Chancellor Angela Merkel appealed to her country, which has experienced fewer deaths compared with some neighboring countries, to “be patient.”
-Her chief of staff said Germany — where authorities closed nonessential shops and banned public gatherings of more than two — won’t relax its restrictions before April 20.
+German Chancellor Angela Merkel appealed for patience from citizens.
+Germany has fewer deaths than some neighboring countries but still closed nonessential shops and banned public gatherings of more than two people, and Merkel’s chief of staff said the restrictions won’t be relaxed before April 20.

 Spain, where stay-at-home restrictions have been in place for nearly two weeks, reported 832 more deaths Saturday, its highest daily count yet, bringing its total to 5,690.